Ferrous metal base: Induction-suitable pans have a ferrous metal base, which means a magnet will stick to it.

-A heavy base helps with heat distribution and evenness of cooking.
-Stainless steel is strong, hard and non-corrosive but it doesn’t conduct heat well – so it’s often combined with aluminium in multi-layered bases (the aluminium is better at conducting and dispersing heat).
-Cast iron gives a very even heat at low settings but its thick and heavy base takes longer to heat up and cool down than other cookware.
+Materials: Stainless-steel is strong, hard and non-corrosive.
+But it doesn’t conduct heat well.
+It’s often combined with aluminium in multi-layered bases (the aluminium helps conduct and disperse heat).
+Cast iron gives a very even heat at low settings but its thick and heavy base takes longer to heat up and cool down.